firstdraft/appdev-lessons/lessons/rps-rcav.md

 ```
 {: mark_lines="5"}

 Here, we used a slightly different embedded Ruby tag: `<% %>`.
-We left off the `=` sign, which means the output of this Ruby code will be hidden in the final HTML.
-But, the variable `comp_move` (which is the result of randomly sampling an array of three possble string values) is still available and we can render it by changing the file again:
+We left off the `=` sign, which means the output of this Ruby code will be hidden in the rendered HTML.
+But, the variable `comp_move` (the result of randomly sampling an array of three possible `String` values) is still available and we can render that by changing the file again:

 ```html
 <!-- app/views/game_templates/user_rock.html.erb -->